boisalai/udacity-linux-server-configuration/README.md

 23. Replace the `appId` and `version`, respectively on lines 74 and 78 of the `templates/login.html`, with the correspoding `App ID` and `API Version`.

+### 14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.

-#### Set up a vitual environment
+#### Set up a virtual environment

-24. Install pip with the following command: `sudo apt-get install python-pip`.
+1. Install pip with the following command: `sudo apt-get install python-pip`.

-25. Install the virtual environment by running: `sudo apt-get install python-virtualenv`.
+2. Install the virtual environment by running: `sudo apt-get install python-virtualenv`.

-26. Change to the `/var/www/catalog/catalog/` directory.
+3. Change to the `/var/www/catalog/catalog/` directory.

-27. Create the virtual environment by running: `virtualenv venv`.
+4. Create the virtual environment by running: `virtualenv venv`.

-28. Activate the new environment by running `. venv/bin/activate`.
+5. Activate the new environment by running `. venv/bin/activate`.

 #### Install dependencies

-29. With the virtual environment active, install the following dependenies (note: with the exception of the libpq-dev package, make sure to not use sudo for any of the package installations as this will cause the packages to be installed globally rather than within the virtualenv):
+6. With the virtual environment active, install the following dependenies (note: with the exception of the libpq-dev package, make sure to not use sudo for any of the package installations as this will cause the packages to be installed globally rather than within the virtualenv):

 `pip install httplib2`